ehan03/UFC-Predict/README.md

 </div>

+The adjusted implied probability refers to the red corner fighter's implied probability of victory factoring in the bookmaker's house edge.
+The number of bins used is 10.
+In general, we see that the calibration curves follow pretty closely to the ideal line, but there are some deviations near the tails, especially when the red corner fighter is an underdog.

 <div align="center">

 | Bookmaker  | Log Loss | Brier Score Loss | Expected Calibration Error | Mean Vig (House Edge) (%) |